kmt112/MaskDetection/readme.md

 * **Dataset**: https://www.kaggle.com/andrewmvd/face-mask-detection
 * **Image detection and classification**: The algorithm will determine if a detected face is wearing mask, wearing mask incorrectly or not wearing mask at all.
 The evaluation criteria is Mean Average Precision (MAP).

-# CV_YoloV4.ipnyb
-CV_yolov4 notebook converts .xml file into YOLOv4 format.
-In addition, CV_yolov4 noteboook generates data into train/validation split.
-Laslty, the code also shifts the necessary file cloned from gitclone into the respective folders.

 # CV_Yolo_EDA.ipynb
 Exploratory data anlysis file on the original dataset shows that there is a class imbalance (See Figure 1.). since this is a tutorial, I have included 100 additional data for mask_worn_incorrect so as to reduce the overall class inbalance.
 In reality however, we would be introducing more data to reduce the overall class inbalance.

 ![Image of results](https://github.com/kmt112/probable-lamp/blob/master/EDA_class%20inbalance.png)

+# CV_YoloV4_final.ipnyb
+CV_yolov4 notebook converts .xml file into YOLOv4 format.
+In addition, CV_yolov4 noteboook generates data into train/validation split.
+The code also shifts the necessary file cloned from gitclone into the respective folders.
+Finally, darknet is being compiled and run.
+Weight are generated over 6000 iterations and the best weights are saved in google drive.

 # Gitclone
 There are three seperate Gitfolders that ive cloned to create the algorithm.